richelbilderbeek/intro_r_course/docs/plotting/README.md

 ![The `ggplot2` logo](../logo/ggplot2_logo_5.png)

-`ggplot2` allows you to create publication-quality graphs for your paper, using a unified (and extentible) grammar, which allows you to express your unique plotting needs.
+`ggplot2` allows you to create publication-quality graphs for your paper, using a unified (and extensible) grammar, which allows you to express your unique plotting needs.